mikepenelopescafe/penelopes-venue/src/content/services/bridal-shower.md

 ## Guest Capacity & Pricing

-Our bridal shower packages accommodate 15-60 guests, making them perfect for intimate gatherings or larger celebrations.
-From $750-$1,650, our comprehensive packages include elegant setup, coordination, and all the details.
+Our bridal shower packages accommodate 15-100 guests, making them perfect for intimate gatherings or larger celebrations.
+Starting at $900, our comprehensive packages include venue rental, setup, coordination, and all the essentials for your special celebration.

 [View our complete bridal shower pricing](/pricing) including catering options, decor packages, and entertainment add-ons.